Bearn-Sucks/bearn-docs/docs/governance/protocol-revenue.md

 Expected Protocol revenue sources include:

+- yBGT mint and burn fees
+- yBGT staking yield
+- BGT Compounder fees
+- yBERA performance fees.
 - PSM fees (yield and burning)
-- Secondary Market fees
-- Future CDP fees or interest
+- Future CDP fees and interest

-- keepBGT and fees from reward vault deposits.
-- Protocol owned yBGT yield
-- yvBOLLAR performance fees
-- Potential future validator revenue
+Protocol revenues will be distributed back to BEARN stakers in the form of BOLLAR.